-Anti-Hedging Policy and Other Restrictions on Trading Activities

-The Trust has adopted the Trading Policy which, among other things, ensures that executive officers and Trustees cannot participate in speculative activity related to the Trust's securities to artificially protect themselves against declines in share price.
-The Trading Policy provides that executive officers and Trustees are prohibited, at any time, from: (i) entering into a sale of the Trust's securities that they do not own or have a right to own (a speculative practice, called "selling short", which is done in the belief that the price of a stock is going to fall and the seller will then be able to cover the sale by buying the stock back at a lower price); and (ii) selling a "call option" or buying a "put option" in respect of any the Trust's securities (as such persons could profit from the Trust's stock price falling).
-Executive officers and Trustees are also prohibited from participating in equity monetization transactions involving any the Trust's securities that are part of the Trust's long-term incentive programs which have not vested or the Units that constitute part or all of the Trust's requirements under the Trust's minimum Unit ownership guidelines.
+Anti-Hedging Policy and Other Restrictions on Trading Activities against declines in share price.
+The Trading Policy provides that executive officers and Trustees are prohibited, at any time, from: (i) entering into a sale of the Trust's securities that they do not own or have a right to own (a speculative practice, called "selling short", which is done in the belief that the price of a stock is going to fall and the seller will then be able to cover the sale by buying the stock back at a lower price); and (ii) selling a "call option" or buying a "put option" in respect of any of the Trust's securities (as such persons could profit from the Trust's stock price falling).
+Executive officers and Trustees are also prohibited from participating in equity monetization transactions involving any of the Trust's securities that are part of the Trust's long-term incentive programs which have not vested or the Units that constitute part or all of the Trust's requirements under the Trust's minimum Unit ownership guidelines.
 Executive officers and Trustees are also strictly prohibited from entering into any equity monetization transaction that is the equivalent of "selling short".
 Associates are not prohibited from selling a "put option" or purchasing a "call option", where they would profit only if the value of the Trust's securities increases (meaning there would be no direct conflict with the interest of the Trust or Unitholders).
 As "puts" and "calls" constitute the Trust's securities, both are subject to the usual restrictions on trading with knowledge of undisclosed material information.